Justin-Insight/whistlersrun.com/content/contact/_index.md

 intro:
   enabled: true
   heading: How can we Help?
+  body: >-
-  body: If you have any questions about Whistler’s Run, would like to schedule a private tour or join our boarding waitlist, please fill out the contact form below or give us a call at <a href="tel:(920) 918-6800">(920) 918-6800</a>.
+    <p>If you have any questions about Whistler’s Run, would like to schedule a private tour or join our boarding waitlist, please fill out the contact form below or give us a call at <a href="tel:(920) 918-6800">(920) 918-6800</a>.</p>
 ---